-- Tracking information dissemination via electronic means - Recording MKRC website traffic data - Surveying public transit users - Documenting quarterly press releases and publications general public for commenting.
+- Tracking information dissemination via electronic means - Recording MKRC website traffic data - Surveying public transit users - Documenting quarterly press releases and publications a draft document, the draft version shall be made available to the public for commenting.
 The public comment period is 10 calendar days.
-Notice of the review period is issued to the general public through a variety of channels, such as webpage, email blasts, newspaper, etc.
+Notice of the review period is issued to the public through a variety of channels, such as MKRC's webpage, email blasts, newspaper, etc.